tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 Computational research requires versatile data and workflow management tools that can easily adapt to the highly dynamic requirements of scientific investigations.
 Many existing tools require strict adherence to a particular usage pattern, so researchers often use less robust ad hoc solutions that they find easier to adopt.
 The resulting data fragmentation and methodological incompatibilities significantly impede research.
-Our talk showcases signac, an open-source Python framework that offers highly modular and scalable solutions for this problem.
+This paper showcases signac, an open-source Python framework that offers highly modular and scalable solutions for this problem.
-The framework's powerful workflow management tools enable users to construct and automate workflows that transitions seamlessly from laptops to HPC clusters.
+The framework's powerful workflow management tools enable users to construct and automate workflows that transition seamlessly from laptops to HPC clusters.
 Crucially, the underlying data model is completely independent of the workflow.
 The flexible, serverless, and schema-free signac database can be introduced into other workflows with essentially no overhead and no recourse to the signac workflow model.
 Additionally, the data model's simplicity makes it easy to parse the underlying data without using signac at all.